 other knowledge.
 Unders than knowledge, showing learning how to organize understand a concept.
 By rld."
 Government of Alberta, ss Plan 2020-23, p.
 52 putting pieces of nd meaningful order with standing is more complex g that a student is knowledge to y understanding, one can irned to new situations in ng Framework for the Design Strategies are actions taken to achieve goals ar (Share 1 to 3 Strategies) • Each grade level has created a draft " skills and competencies that are cons successful year.
 We will be basing the priorities for learning that will be dev across learning for the year. • As this is the first year, throug be revisiting, refining, and crea articulation of which each of th create universal understandin students, and parents.
 Critical 5" concepts, idered essential for a ese concepts as reloped and applied hout the year we will ating a clearer he Critical 5 are to effect Provincial Overall Quality of parents and stud- education.
-Lifelong Learning satisfaction that se attitudes necessar Drop-out Rate, H Rutherford Schol Improvement sho Local Student Intellect students who cho Grades 4 -12 in er Relevance, Rigor, Studies, Science, Teacher plans sho Conceptual Learr School Profession ual Engagement Survey: Increase in percentage of ose agree or strongly agree in 50% of questions in ach of the following areas: High Expectations, Effort, Lose Track of Time (ELA, Math, Social and provides assi growth and achie o professio onal learning evidence m evidence Goal 3 Desired Result Advance First Nations, Métis and Inuit student success Advance First Nations, Métis and Inuit student success by providing high quality instructional programs and educational services for our Indigenous students and to increase understanding and acceptance of Indigenous cultures for all students, staff, and community.
-Outcomes Measurable statements of what FSD seeks to achieve.
-First Nations, Métis and Inuit learners are successful.
-Strong relationships between students, parents, school, division, Elders, Knowledge Keepers, Cultural Advisors, local leaders and community positively impacts learner success.
-Learners advance reconciliation by acquiring and applying foundational knowledge of First Nations, Métis and Inuit experiences.
-"Students will develop an understanding of and respect for the histories, contributions, and perspectives of Indigenous peoples in Alberta and Canada, including Treaty Rights and the importance of reconciliation."
-AB ED Ministerial Order on Student Learning, p.
-2 Indicators Indicators of achieving outcomes.
+Lifelong Learning satisfaction that seattitudes necessar Drop-out Rate, H Rutherford Schol Improvement sho Local Student Intellect students who cho Grades 4 -12 in er Relevance, Rigor, Studies, Science, Teacher plans sho Conceptual Learr School Profession Measures and Targets issures assess progress on achieving outcomes and the tiveness of strategies implemented.
+If Education: Increase in percentage of teachers, ents satisfied with the overall quality of basic g: Increase in percentage of teacher and parent students demonstrate the knowledge, skills and ary for lifelong learning.
+High School Completion Rate, Transition Rates, larship, Exam Participation Rate: Growth and own in each area.
+Hual Engagement Survey: Increase in percentage of pse agree or strongly agree in 50% of questions in ach of the following areas: High Expectations, Effort, Lose Track of Time (ELA, Math, Social CTF/CTS.
+We widence of the principles in the Sustained hing For Depth and Transfer Planning Guide. hal Learning Plans indicate a focus on the principles Conceptual Learning For Depth and Transfer and provides assi growth and achie o professio onal learning evidence m evidence Goal 3 Desired Result Advance First Nations, Métis and Inuit student success Advance First Nations, Métis and Inuit student success by providing high quality instructional programs and educational services for our Indigenous students and to increase understanding and acceptance of Indigenous cultures for all students, staff, and community. veen students, parents, nowledge Keepers, aders and community r success. iliation by acquiring and owledge of First Nations, ces. n understanding of and contributions, and us peoples in Alberta and Rights and the cion."
+AB ED Ministerial Indicators Indicators of achieving outcomes.
 Improved programs, services, and strategies for First Nations, Métis and Inuit student success.
 All students, teachers and school leaders learn about First Nations, Métis and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential schools.
 The FSD Truth and Reconciliation for Learner Success Toolkit supports improved Indigenous student success in the areas of attendance, achievement, high school completion, program options and flexibility, career and academic advising, graduation planning, careers and post-secondary programs.
 Improvement in First Nation, Metis and Inuit families that are actively involved in educational decisions.
 Strategies Strategies are actions taken to achieve goals and desired outcomes.
-(Share 1 to 3 Strategies) Continue to develop our understanding of traditional ways of knowing as they apply to our professional practice Measures and Targets Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented.
-Provincial • Learning Outcomes (PAT & Diploma): • Increase in FSD performance results 'At or 'Above' provincial average for Acceptable Standard and Standard of Excellence
+(Share 1 to 3 Strategies) Measures and Targets Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented.
+Continue to develop our understanding of knowing as they apply to our profess = Increase average f nes (PAT & Diploma): in FSD performance results 'At or 'Above' provincial for Acceptable Standard and Standard of Excellence 6 and 9 provincial achievement tests in Language